Kubernetes Networking with Calico Training Course

 - Install and configure Minikube on their local machine.

-- Understand the basic concepts and architecture of Kubernetes.
+- Understand the fundamental concepts and architecture of Kubernetes.

 - Deploy and manage containers using kubectl and the Minikube dashboard.